- Baby Factory: Their own purpose in life is to give birth to more children, whether they like it or not.

 - Color Motif: Red.

 - Fate Worse than Death: Even though they live in relative luxury, the life of an handmaid is nothing short of a hellish and miserable experience: on top of having all your civil rights stripped like all women, you also lose your ties to your past, identity and name being referred to as whoever owns you, reduced to a Baby Factory whose only purpose in life is being raped and give birth to children for your master.
-And when you are no longer of use (whether by growing too old, being too rebellious or growing infertile), they are shipped off to the Colonies to die a slow and painful death.
+And when no longer of use (whether by being too rebellious, growing old or infertile), then its off to the Colonies to die a slow and painful death.
 It is no wonder that a number of Handmaids attempt suicide to escape this wretched life like Offred's predecessor, Janine and June herself (though she survives) and even some econowives like Heather say she'd sooner die than become one.
-Tragically, she is turned into a Handmaid after they found out she is a mother, therefore fertile.
+Tragically, she is turned into a Handmaid after they found out she is a mother (therefore fertile) and her husband helped June escape.
+The only thing comparable to being a Handmaid is becoming a Jezebel, whose purpose is to provide pleasure rather than children.

 - Lady in Red: Played completely for drama.
 They wear red because it symbolizes fertility and establishes them as breeding stock.
 And while their fully concealing garments aren't supposed to be titillating, some male perverts have fetishes for the Handmaids in-universe.